TrinityDNA: A Bio-Inspired Foundational Model for Efficient Long-Sequence DNA Modeling: Experiments

 \subsubsection{CDS Annotation Benchmark}

 We also introduce a novel CDS Annotation Benchmark, aiming to assess long-sequence inference capabilities, practical utility for gene annotation in real-world genomes.

-\paragraph{Data Source} From RefSeq, we collect all prokaryotic reference genomes and parse the GenBank annotation files for gene positions/types.
+From RefSeq, we collect all prokaryotic reference genomes and parse the GenBank annotation files for gene positions/types.
 This yields token-level labels indicating whether each token belongs to a coding sequence (CDS) with 20k sequence length and, if so, in which strand/direction it is transcribed.
 The detailed data statistics are described in Appendix~\ref{sec:app_cds}.

 \paragraph{Results} The results are shown in Table~\ref{tab:gomc}.
 While Prodigal shows strong recall performance, TrinityMicroDNA-1B delivers the best precision and F1 scores for exact matches, highlighting the model's strong generalization capabilities across diverse datasets compared to classical pipelines.